tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Description and Identifying Characteristics

-Death Cap mushrooms are medium to large in size, typically 4–6 inches (10–15 cm) tall with a cap 2–6 inches (5–15 cm) across.
-The cap is often greenish-yellow, olive, or pale brown, sometimes with a slightly sticky surface when fresh.
-In some specimens the color may be paler or almost white, making them easy to confuse with other species.
+Death Cap mushrooms are typically medium to large in size, growing about 4–6 inches (10–15 cm) tall with a cap measuring 2–6 inches (5–15 cm) across.
+The cap is often greenish-yellow, olive, or pale brown, although coloration can vary widely and may sometimes appear nearly white.

 Where Death Cap Mushrooms Grow